 Hence they need all types of nutrients.

-Auxotrophic mutants are unable to synthesize essential nutrients like amino acid, vitamins and nitrogenous bases whereas wild-type strains of bacteria can synthesize all the essential metabolites.
+Auxotrophic mutants are unable to synthesize essential nutrients like amino acids, vitamins and nitrogenous bases whereas wild-type strains of bacteria can synthesize all the essential metabolites.

 Loss of function mutation: